DGivney/geany-lua-scripts/README.md

 Invoke the script (I have mine mapped to CRTL+SHIFT+c) to compare the current file contents to any open file.
 If current changes in file are not saved the script will create a shadow file allowing you can compare your changes against the saved version.

-##Git Find revisions of file - Carl Antuar 2012
+##Git Find revisions of file - Daniel Givney 2012

 _File: git-find-revisions-of-file.lua_